 Medical professionals can help

-The Women’s Intimacy Clinic has trained medical professionals and resources to find the care you need in a judgment-free and guilt-free environment.
+Your women’s health provider can help you find the care you need in a judgment-free and guilt-free environment.

-Yasmin strongly encourages women to speak for themselves and come forward about their sexual intimacy issues.
+Sommers strongly encourages women to speak for themselves and come forward about their sexual intimacy issues.
 She also encourages women to talk about what they enjoy with their partner.

 Your sexual needs do not have to go on the backburner of your life,” she said.
 “We need to hear you.
 It’s OK to come to us and say, ‘I need help.’
 We are here to help you achieve a satisfying sexual life, or regain your sexual life after major life changes.”